What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 The news about plastics has been distressing public safety.
-While some are Eco-friendly, may be safe for kids but others contain harmful chemicals and cause dangerous pollution during manufacturing.
+While some are Eco-friendly and may be safe for kids, others contain harmful chemicals and cause dangerous pollution during manufacturing.
 People have been told to recycle plastic bottles and containers, but what will happen to the plastic if we throw it away?

 To understand where these bottles end up, it is important to explore their origins.
 The plastic in their bodies was formed by chemically bonding oil and gas molecules together to make monomers.
 These monomers, in turn, were bonded into long polymer chains to make plastics in the form of millions of pellets.

 These pellets were melted down at manufacturing plants and reformed into molds to create resilient material.
 Machines filled the bottles and then wrapped, shipped, bought, opened, consumed, and unceremoniously thrown away.
-As if by magic, bottles are ready to be reborn as something entirely new.
+It is as if bottles are ready to be reborn by magic as something entirely new.

-In this modern time, it’s just impossible to avoid plastics, but you can look for plastics that are safer for your family and the environment.
+In this modern time, it’s impossible to avoid plastics, but you can look for safer plastics for your family and the environment.
 To be healthier, many of us make a point of carrying water bottles with us everywhere we go.
 People buy bottled water for a variety of reasons; convenience, fashion, taste, and many more.
-But do you know what numbers of plastic for water bottles are safe for you?
+But do you know what number of plastic water bottles are safe for you?

 What do Plastic Recycling Symbols Mean?

-Have you ever think about the logos with numbers or recycling symbols mean at the bottom of plastic bottles and containers before?
+Have you ever considered the logos with numbers or recycling symbols at the bottom of plastic bottles and containers?
 You should.
 They tell you what kind of plastic the product is made from.
-It is the key to becoming a better recycler because not all plastics are created equal.
-So the better you know your plastics, the safer for your family and the environment.
+It is the key to becoming a better recycler because not all plastics are equal.
+So, the better you know about your plastics, the safer it is for your family and the environment.

 Some are safer than others, while the use of all plastics should be limited if at all possible.
-Now is the time to learn more about the various plastics you use and drink or eat every day and what impact they have on you, your family, and the environment.
+Now is the time to learn more about the plastics you use and drink or eat daily and their impact on you, your family, and the environment.

 The Numbers Behind Plastic Water Bottles

-Every plastic container or bottle has a recycling symbol, ranging from 1 to 7, within a triangle.
-You may think nothing of these symbols, but they can offer a great deal of information regarding the toxic chemicals used in the plastic, how bio-degradable the plastic is, how likely the plastic is to leach, and ultimately the safety of the plastic.
+Every plastic container or bottle has a recycling symbol within a triangle, ranging from 1 to 7.
+You may think nothing of these symbols, but they can offer a great deal of information regarding the toxic chemicals used in the plastic, how bio-degradable the plastic is, how likely it is to leach, and ultimately the safety of the plastic.

 If you’ve been concerned, understanding the differences between types of plastic will help you make better decisions in choosing and recycling plastics.
 Here is some information on the various recycling symbols and numbers.
-How to know which plastics are safe for you?
+How do you know which plastics are safe for you?
 Find out here:

 Plastic #1 – PETE or PET (Polyethylene Terephthalate)